chrisgilbertjr/spring/README.md

 * Eight different joint types that allow the creation of things such as vehicles, bridges and ragdolls

 #### Demos ####
-Demos in Spring are built using the included demo API, which is based on GLFW3 and require _OpenGL 3.3_.
-To run the demos, build the included Visual Studio solution msvc/vs2013/demos, and a list of demos will be available to run.
+Demos in Spring are built using the included demo API, which is based on GLFW3 and _OpenGL 3.3_.
+To run the demos, build the Visual Studio solution msvc/vs2013/demos.
 UNIX builds will be available in the future.
 Below i will include a link to videos of each demo running.

 * Joints  - https://www.youtube.com/watch?v=08gRirQtBT4
 * Concave - https://www.youtube.com/watch?v=ZiJPUX2PrFM